How to Prevent Paint Bleed Through Painters Tape

 Peeling Back Tape When Paint is Wet

-Last but not least, after you have painted the last coat of paint, let it start to dry, but don’t let it dry completely before peeling the painters tape off.
+Last but not least, after you have added the last coat, let it start to dry, but don’t let it dry completely before peeling the tape off.
+When you do, pull it at a 45 degree angle to help it peel off in a cleaner line as well.

-These tricks will help the tape not pull off any paint from your surface, and it will make it easier for the tape to peel off in longer pieces.
+These tricks will help the tape not pull off any paint from your surface, and it will make it easier for it to peel off in longer pieces.
+If you implement these tricks, you’re sure not to have any paint seep under your tape!
+Happy painting!!

 Here are the final results of my test that shows the different variations mentioned in this post.